garylirocks/quickrefs/azure.markdown

   - metrics
   - logs
 - Functions: analysis, alerting, autoscaling, streaming to external systems
-- Collects data automatically, can be extended by:
+- Collects some metrics for all resources by default, can be extended by enabling diagnostic or installing an agent:
-  - Enabling diagnostics: only get full info about a resource after you have enabled diagnostic logging for it, e.g. SQL Database
-  - Adding an agent: e.g. install a Log Analytics agent to a VM
+  - For VMs, Azure collects some metrics(host-level) by default, such as CPU usage, OS disk usage, network traffic, boot success, to get a full set of metrics, you need to install two tools directly on the VM: the Azure Diagnostics extension (not the same as boot diagnostics,which you usually enable while creating a VM) and the Log Analytics agent.
+(Both tools are available for Windows and Linux)
 - Can be used to **unify** multiple monitoring solutions:
   - Azure Application Insights and Azure Security Center store their collected data in workspace for Azure Monitor, you can then use Azure Monitor Log Analytics to interactively query the data;
 - Use Data Collector API to send data from your custom code